Foot and Ankle Anatomy

 The Achilles Tendon

 The Achilles Tendon is also very prone to injury.
 This tendon works best when utilizing gradual motion instead of sudden.
-Because of this, a great majority of Achilles Tendon injuries occur due to sudden movements, like when a linebacker of a football team launches themselves at their opposition.
+A great majority of Achilles Tendon injuries occur due to sudden movements.
+This would be like when a linebacker of a football team launches themselves at their opposition.
 This can render the Achilles Tendon in horrendous pain.

 Typically, an Achilles Tendon injury radiates along the back of the shin.
 The pain can intensify when standing specifically on your toes or stretching out.
 It’s also not uncommon to feel stiffness, tenderness, and swelling within that area as well.